 4. Cash Out.

-The fourth option is rarely advisable unless you are in serious need of money now.
+This final option is rarely advisable unless you are in urgent need of money now.
 You will be subjected to a 20% federal tax, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
 This may result in a large amount of your withdrawal going towards taxes and not into your pocket.
 Additionally, the money won’t keep growing and it will no longer be tax-deferred.
 Therefore, a 401(k) rollover is preferable if you do not need the money in your pocket immediately.

 Indirect vs. Direct 401(k) Rollovers in Central West End, MO

-There are two different ways to actually move the money in your 401(k):
+There are two ways to rollover your 401(k):

-Avoiding Common 401(k) Rollover Mistakes
+Avoiding Common 401(k) Rollover Pitfalls

-• Rolling over a required minimum distribution — You are not allowed to roll over a required minimum distribution.
-If you do, you will have to pay a 6% excess IRA contribution tax.
+- Rolling over a required minimum distribution — There is no way to roll over an RMD.
+If you do, you will have to pay a 6% penalty tax on any excess amount.

 We also offer a full range of other financial services in Central West End, MO:

-Contact a 401(k) Rollover Advisor Today
+Call a 401(k) Rollover Advisor Today

 What to do with your 401(k) from your previous job depends on your unique situation.
 Many people in Central West End, MO have found choosing Correct Capital as their financial advisors to be the best decision for them.
 Our financial advisors operate under the fiduciary principle, which means that we are legally bound to act in good faith and have your best interests at heart.
-As Registered Investment Advisors, we have access to a vast array of investment research that we’ll provide you with.
-We’re founded on trust, honesty, and integrity.
+As Registered Investment Advisors, we have access to a wealth of investment research that we’ll provide you with.
+We’re built on trust, honesty, and integrity.

 Call us today at 877-930-4015, contact us online, or schedule an appointment with our financial and retirement planning advisors to make the best decision for your 401(k) rollover.
 Call 877-930-4015 or reach out to our financial advisors in Central West End, MO today.